 - 42% of respondents are using two to five payroll service providers today, according to Global Payroll Management Institute’s 2023 Getting the World Paid Survey.

-- 69% of surveyed organisations have issues with their payroll data, according to Ceridian’s Future of Payroll Survey.
+- 69% of surveyed organizations have issues with their payroll data, according to Ceridian’s Future of Payroll Survey.

 - Almost half of respondents (48%) that leverage next-gen payroll technologies say they use it for automating manual processes, which allows for a significant increase in payroll compliance and efficiency, reports Deloitte’s 2018 Global Payroll Benchmarking Survey.